Diverticulitis and diverticulosis - discharge

-You may have had x-rays or other tests that helped your doctor check your colon.
+You may have had a CT scan or other tests that helped your doctor check your colon.
 You likely received fluids and drugs that fight infections through an intravenous (IV) tube in your vein.
 You were probably on a special diet to help your colon rest and heal.

 If your diverticulitis was very bad, or a repeat of past swelling, you may need surgery.

 What to Expect at Home

 Your pain and other symptoms should go away after a few days of treatment.
 If they do not get better, or if they get worse, you will need to call the doctor.

 Once these pouches have formed, you have them for life.
 If you make a few simple changes in your lifestyle, you may not have diverticulitis again.

 Your doctor may have given you antibiotics to treat any infection.
 Take them as your doctor told you to.
 Make sure you finish the whole prescription.
 Call your doctor or nurse if you have any side effects.

 Do NOT put off having a bowel movement.
 This can lead to a firmer stool, which will make you use more force to pass it.

 When you first go home or after an attack, your doctor may ask you to drink liquids only at first, then slowly increase your diet.
 At first, you may need to avoid whole-grain foods, fruits, and vegetables.
 This will help your colon rest.